dendibakh/perf-ninja/README.md

 ## Contributing

 We warmly welcome contributions!
-Here is how you can help the project:
-* Propose/Implement new lab assignment.
-* Donate your idle machine to run CI jobs.
-We are looking to increase diversity of the platforms on which we test your submissions.
+See [Contributing.md](Contributing.md) for the details.

 Please write to dendibakh@gmail.com with suggestions.